chauff/cse1500-web-transcripts/_lectures/design.md

 In 2019, the W3C turned over control of the HTML5 standard to the Web Hypertext Application Technology Working Group or WHATWG.
 In contrast to the snapshot-based releases of the W3C, the WHATWG works with the principle of a "living standard".
 This living HTML standard specification document can be found [here](https://html.spec.whatwg.org/multipage/).

 In rare cases, features added to a web standard can also be removed again, the [AppCache](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) is a prime example of this: it was developed as technology to enable offline web applications in a simple manner (by adding a manifest file to a site containing no more than a few lines of text), but turned out to have so many [pitfalls](https://alistapart.com/article/application-cache-is-a-douchebag) that it was eventually abandoned in favor of another set of technologies ([Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers/)).
-However, it is [still supported by all major browsers apart from the latest Chrome versions](https://caniuse.com/#search=appcache):
+However, it is [still supported by Safari, though other major browsers have finally removed their support in 2020](https://caniuse.com/#search=appcache):

 ![AppCache](../img/design-appcache.png)

-<sup>Screenshot taken on September 2, 2020.</sup>
+<sup>Screenshot taken on November 10, 2021.</sup>

-The W3C writes the following about the AppCache: _This feature is in the process of being removed from the web platform. (**This is a long process that takes many years.**) Using the application cache feature at this time is highly discouraged.
-Use service workers instead._
 </optional-info>
 ## Self-check